bushstas/classy-loader/README.md

 ### attributeName

-An attribute name of DOM elements, that will be parsed by loader.<br>
+An attribute name of DOM elements, that will be parsed by loader.
-It can be whatever word you like and will be changed to className attribute.<br>
+It can be whatever word you like and will be changed to className attribute.
 By default, it has value "class".

 ```javascript